Witness in police’s shooting of teen now unsure on details

 TEMPE, Ariz.
-(AP) — A man who disputed suburban Phoenix police’s assertion that a teenage boy they shot and killed had stolen an airsoft gun from his truck now says he is unsure.
+(AP) — A man who disputed suburban Phoenix police’s assertion that a teenage boy they shot and killed had stolen an airsoft gun from his truck now says he is unsure, prompting authorities to reiterate Tuesday plans to re-interview witnesses and victims.

+Tempe Police Chief Sylvia Moir has said 14-year-old Antonio Arce was seen carrying what looked like a replica handgun he stole from the truck when he was shot as he ran away from a police officer in an alley.
+She also said two independent witnesses reported seeing him with a firearm in his hand.

 The truck’s owner told KNXV-TV late Monday that he couldn’t say with certainty how many airsoft guns were in his truck.

-Lou Silvas had said in an interview with The Arizona Republic that his two airsoft guns were accounted for after the shooting.
+He asked not to be named but was openly identified as Lou Silvas in an interview with The Arizona Republic earlier in the day.

+“There could have been a third or a fourth (airsoft gun),” he told the TV station.
+“I don’t know.
+We had so much stuff in there.”

 Most Read Nation & World Stories